 - Wyoming Child and Family Development, Inc. requires all prospective employees to participate in a Central Registry and criminal background check, including fingerprinting done every 5 years.

-- Wyoming Child and Family Development, Inc. requires an initial statement of health from a licensed healthcare provider and a renewed statement every 5 years.
+- Wyoming Child and Family Development, Inc. requires an initial statement of health from a licensed healthcare provider and a health status annual assessment.

 - Must have a valid driver’s license, safe driving record and liability insurance as required by Wyoming State Law.
 Driving records are reviewed annually.